 Record online shopping this holiday season has fueled another record for e-commerce companies: returned goods.

-Prompted by a clogged supply chain, millions of shoppers got an early start on searching Amazon, Walmart and other online retailers for deals even before Black Friday, when holiday discounts traditionally start.
+Prompted by a clogged supply chain, millions of shoppers began browsing Amazon, Walmart and other online retailers even before Black Friday, when holiday discounts traditionally start.
 Cooped up at home because of the pandemic, people didn’t stop clicking.
 Online sales reached $205 billion in the US, according to Adobe, a new holiday season high.

 Not all of those purchases worked out.
 Not having been able to see or try products, many people shipped those gifts, as well as their own online purchases, back to retailers.
 The process creates headaches for companies, which have to sort and store the items and decide if they have any resale value.
 Returns also take a toll on the environment, requiring additional fossil fuel to ship and creating tons of trash.